-- $\cdot\,$ Must not exceed a height of 1.2 metres above the footpath - Must not be placed independently to serve the purpose of branding.
-Any branding/logos on the screen must not take up more than 30% of the total size of each screen. - Must have a spacing of 2.0 metres minimum if the length of the screens extends longer than 10 metres in a continuous line, to allow permeability and access. - Must have a minimum clearance of 0.15 metres from the bottom of all screens and the pavement to allow for street cleaning activities. - · Are required to use permanent safety glass - Are able to withstand wind loads, provide reasonable resistance to vandalism and withstand impact from pedestrians. - Are required to show standard safety manifestation strips along the glass for visual awareness under the DDA (Disability Discrimination Act).
+- Must not exceed a height of 1.2 metres above the footpath - · Must not be placed independently to serve the purpose of branding.
+Any branding/logos on the screen must not take up more than 30% of the total size of each screen. - · Must have a spacing of 2.0 metres minimum if the length of the screens extends longer than 10 metres in a continuous line, to allow permeability and access. - Must have a minimum clearance of 0.15 metres from the bottom of all screens and the pavement to allow for street cleaning activities. - · Are required to use permanent safety glass - · Able to withstand wind loads, provide reasonable resistance to vandalism and withstand impact from pedestrians.

-4.2.8 FOOTPATH CAFE BARRIERS (TEMPORARY)
+3.2.8 FOOTPATH CAFE BARRIERS (TEMPORARY)

 Café barriers must be non-fixed and temporary for ease of removal and storage.

 Cafe barriers also:

-- Must not exceed a height of 1.2 metres above the footpath - Must be secured by a locking mechanism or weighted for stability - Must not be placed independently to serve the purpose of branding.
+- Must not exceed a height of 1.2 metres above the footpath - · Must be secured by a locking mechanism or weighted for stability - Must not be placed independently to serve the purpose of branding.
 Any advertising on the café barrier must not take up more than 30% of the total size of each screen.
-E.g. Advertising of a coffee brand being supplied to the cafe. - Must have a spacing of 2.0 metres minimum if the length of the café barriers extends longer than 10 metres in a continuous line, to allow permeability and access.
+E.g. Advertising of a coffee brand being supplied to the cafe. - · Must have a spacing of 2.0 metres minimum if the length of the café barriers extends longer than 10 metres in a continuous line, to allow permeability and access.